pg-monz/pg_monz/_includes/README-en.md

 pg_monz use functions of Zabbix Sender in addition to Zabbix Agent.
 If Zabbix Sender hasn't been installed yet, install 'zabbix-sender' package.

-### 1.Deployment of configuration files and scripts
+### 1. Deployment of configuration files and scripts

 #### (1) Configuration files